#priMe infants to stop

 TB

 Tuberculosis (TB) is one of the top 10 causes of death worldwide.
-An estimated 10 million people fell ill with TB in 2020 with approximately 1.4 million dying from the disease.
+Globally, 8.2 million people developed TB in 2023 with approximately 1.25 million dying from the disease.
 In children, BCG vaccination can protect against, or at least ameliorate, severe forms of systemic TB, particularly TB meningitis.
 Ultimately, to interrupt transmission of the disease, highly contagious pulmonary forms of TB also need to be targeted by vaccination.
 The priMe project evaluates the efficacy and safety of a new vaccine candidate against TB.

 About priMe